Lithium Metal

 What is Lithium Used for?

-• Lithium forms low density and good alloy with aluminum and magnesium like LA-141 (Li = 14 percent, aluminum 1 percent, and magnesium 85 percent).
-This alloy is used for aircraft construction.
+- The element lithium forms a good low density alloy with aluminum and magnesium like LA-141 (Li = 14 percent, aluminum 1 percent, and magnesium 85 percent).
+Such low density alloy is used mostly for aircraft construction.

-• It is used as a flux in making porcelain, enamel, and specially toughened glass
+- The metal Li is also used as a flux in making porcelain, enamel, and specially toughened glass

-• Lithium is used in medicine for the treatment of manic-depressive psychoses.
+- Lithium is also used in medicine for the treatment of manic-depressive psychoses.

-• Lithium hydroxide is used for the absorption of carbon dioxide in space capsules and submarines.
+- Lithium hydroxide is used mostly for the absorption of carbon dioxide in space capsules and submarines.

-• The elemental hydride uses to generate hydrogen for military or metrological requirements.
+- The elemental hydride of Li uses to generate hydrogen for military or metrological requirements.

-• Several organolithium compounds are widely used in the organic synthesis of hydrocarbons like alkanes or paraffin and alkenes or olefins.
+- Several organolithium compounds are widely used during the organic synthesis of hydrocarbons like alkanes or paraffin and alkenes or olefins.

-• In storage batteries or cells, Li-Si and Li-Al alloys used as anodes in molten lithium chloride or potassium chloride are under trial to prepare electric current.
+- In storage batteries or cells, Li-Si and Li-Al alloys used as anodes.
+However, molten lithium chloride or potassium chloride is under trial to prepare an electric current.

-• Lithium may be used to prepare tritium (isotopes of hydrogen, which is a promoting fuel in the nuclear power generation process by the nuclear fusion reaction.
+- Lithium may also be used to prepare tritium (isotopes of hydrogen, which is a promoting fuel in the nuclear power generation process by the nuclear fusion reaction.